SergeiKOS/drawing-app/README.md

 ## Description

 Drawing app project for the Mintbean hackathon.
 In this app, you can pick width (separate between line and eraser), pick a color (and close it by pressing on ESC button or anywhere in canvas), draw lines, and erase.
+Dark mode available.
 App works on touch devices too.
 You can download your art by pressing a Download button.
 Due to time limitations, there is not a lot in terms of features.

 ## Technologies used